Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Aggregate Response: Difference-in-Differences Regressions

-The main identifying assumptions of event study regressions are (i) the exogeneity of treatment assignment and (ii) the common trend (parallel trend) assumption \citep{DeChaisemartinD'Haultfoeuille20:TwowayFE}.
+The main identifying assumptions of \newgw{DID} regressions are (i) the exogeneity of treatment assignment and (ii) the common trend (parallel trend) assumption \citep{DeChaisemartinD'Haultfoeuille20:TwowayFE}.
 As for (i), Section \ref{subsec:data-chage-dates} explains the high-level motivation for deciding the format change dates.
-Display advertising is adopting FPAs as an industry trend, and companies that have the capabilities to ``test and learn'' are doing so first.
+Display advertising was adopting FPAs as an industry trend, and companies that have the capability to ``test and learn'' are doing so first.
 When deciding on particular dates (i.e., why those dates rather than one week earlier), there are various factors to consider, such as staff availability to support/supervise the process of format change.
 Overall, the publishers set dates when there are unlikely to be any factors that confound the impact of format change on prices so that their analysts can investigate the impact of the format change.
-To investigate whether the parallel trend assumption holds (ii), we will discuss the pre-trend (estimates of $\beta_{k}$ for $k<0$) in Section \ref{subsec:publevel-results}, as in \citet{Autor03:GrangerCausality} and \citet{AngristPischke09:MHE}.
+To investigate whether the parallel trend assumption holds (ii), we will discuss the pre-trend (estimates of $\beta_{k}$ for $k<0$) in Section \ref{subsec:publevel-results}, as in \citet{Autor03:GrangerCausality} and \citet{AngristPischke09:MHE}. \newgw{In addition, in Section \ref{sec:SDID} we will introduce a synthetic difference-in-differences approach that alleviates potential issues with pre-treatment trends.}